Equivalences of Graded Categories: Classification of graded extensions

-As $o_3(c)$ is trivial, we know from Lemma~\ref{lem:nonempo3} that the set of system of products for $c$ is non-empty.
-Therefore putting everything together we have that systems of products for $c$ form a torsor over $H^2(G,\Inv(Z(B)))$. \end{proof}
+Putting everything together we have that systems of products for $c$ form a torsor over $H^2(G,\Inv(\cZ(\cC)))$. \end{proof}

-Now that we have classified pairs $(c,M)$ giving quasi-monoidal categories, we wish to classify all associators for these quasi-monoidal categories.
-As $M$ is a system of products for $c$, by definition there exists a collection of isomorphisms:
+Now that we have classified pairs $(c,M)$ giving rise to quasi-monoidal categories, we wish to classify all associators for these quasi-monoidal categories.
+As $M$ is a system of products for $c$, by definition there exists a collection of bimodule natural isomorphisms:

-Applying Equation~\eqref{eq:funball} to A we get $B$-balanced isomorphisms:
+Applying Equation~\eqref{eq:funball} to the collection $A$ we get $\cC$-balanced isomorphisms:

-We define an associator on the category with tensor product coming from $(c,M)$ by:
+We define an associator on the quasi-monoidal category associated to the tuple $(c,M)$ by:

-For this associator to satisfying the pentagon axiom we exactly need the equality of $B$-balanced isomorphisms:
+For this associator to satisfying the pentagon axiom we exactly need the equality of $\cC$-balanced isomorphisms:

 Via Equation~\eqref{eq:funball} and a rearrangement, the above equality is equivalent to showing that the following bimodule functor natural automorphism: